Living costs and budgeting

 How much you spend on entertainment – such as socialising, eating out and your hobbies – will vary greatly depending on your interests.
 Membership fees for University clubs and societies vary – some are free, and others give access to reduced price activities.
 The bars and nightclub on campus offer very good value for money.

 The Advice and Representation Centre (ARC), run by the Students’ Union, provide free, confidential, accurate and independent information on a range of areas that may affect your life whilst studying and working.
-This includes advice on financial issues such as budget planning, welfare benefits entitlement, employment issues, debt negotiation and counselling, student support queries and advice on the Hardship Fund.
+This includes advice on financial issues such as budget planning, welfare benefits entitlement, employment issues, debt negotiation and counselling, student support queries and advice on the University Hardship Fund.

 The Placement and Careers Centre can provide work-related information either through the Job Shop (for example on your National Insurance number, tax, the national minimum wage and your rights as an employee) or the Careers teeam (for example on written applications, CV writing, covering letters, application forms and interview skills.